 At a Glance

-- Tasks: Supervise electrical projects, ensuring quality and safety standards are met.
+- Tasks: Supervise electrical work on-site, ensuring quality and safety standards are met.

-- Company: CJC Recruit connects skilled professionals with exciting job opportunities.
+- Company: CJC Recruit connects skilled professionals with exciting job opportunities across various sectors.

-- Benefits: Earn £20.41 per hour plus bonuses, with potential lodging pay.
+- Benefits: Earn £20.41 per hour plus bonuses, with potential for lodge pay and ongoing projects.

-- Why this job: Join a dynamic team and work on impactful school projects in your community.
+- Why this job: Join a dynamic team with immediate start and long-term projects that enhance your skills.

 - Qualifications: Experience in electrical supervision is essential; relevant certifications preferred.